 This past weekend was a hot one for Oregon; so lots of people inland headed for the coast, which was about 30 (yes, I know!) degrees cooler.
 My partner and I checked out a beautiful spot neither of of us had ever been: Cape Lookout.

 Starting at the parking lot, we were presented with several options for hikes: An easy 5+ mile (roundtrip) out to the tip of the Cape; a 4-mile roundtrip to the beach below (which we could hear, if not quite see); and a longer hike to a camping area.
+Choosing Camping Tent Accessories that are useful would make the camping experience so much better, Get More Information about camping.

 We opted for the to-the-beach hike.
 Which, unlike many beach hikes I have been on before, was 95% in the cool of the forest down a path so soft with pine needles that I went the whole way (and back) barefoot—I LOVE to hike in bare feet when I get the chance!